Seattle auditor to investigate City Light practices after complaints over huge electricity bills

 The utility estimates electricity usage when its meter readers are busy, when gates are locked, when dogs are in yards and when other circumstances prevent meter readers from carrying out their work.

-City Light has been estimating more than usual because its hiring hasn’t kept up with a population boom, spokesman Scott Thomsen said in an email Tuesday.
+City Light estimated more than usual late last year and early this year because it didn’t hire enough temporary staff to keep up with Seattle’s population boom during that time, spokesman Scott Thomsen said in an email Tuesday.
 The utility also has, at times, cited mass move-ins by University of Washington students, snowy weather, rate increases and problems with a new computer system as reasons for bloated bills.

 Initially, the $85 million system didn’t identify and flag unusually large bills.
 Then City Light realized the system was sometimes rejecting actual meter reads and replacing them with inaccurate estimates.